Natural Tick Repellent Spray: The Protocol That Works For Me

 3

-I pour into a 3 oz glass spray bottle using a 304 grade stainless steel funnel.
-Never plastic
+Pour into a 3 oz dark amber glass spray bottle using a 304 grade stainless steel funnel.
+Never plastic — amber glass preserves essential oil potency and prevents leaching

 4